mattqualls/Front_end_exercises/README.md

-# Front End Exercises-currently in progress of organizing exercises and pushing to repo
+# Front End Exercises-currently in progress of organizing exercises and pushing to repo.

 This repo contains exercises completed during the first three months at Nashville Software School.